 - How do physical and mental health relate to one another?

-- When to see a therapist
+- How do you know when to see a therapist?

 Physical and mental health exist on their own, but each function immeasurably smoother when both at their highest capacity.
 There are, fortunately, many measures that can simultaneously benefit both faculties for different reasons.